Table Mountain insider Tips, Must-Known Facts & Scenic Highlights

 There are five dams on the mountain The Woodhead, Hely Hutchinson, Victoria, Alexandra and De Villiers.
 They still serve the city but most of Cape Town’s water comes from Dams further afield.

-There are so many flower species on the mountain – It is home to nearly 20% of the continents floral species.
+There are so many flower species on the mountain – It is home to nearly 20% of the continent’s floral species.
 (0.5% African soil)

 From October 1, 2013 – September 30, 2014

-Cost of tickets – Adult – one way R105, return R205.
+Cost of tickets – Adult – one-way R105, return R210.
 Children R52 – one way, return R100.

-24 hour emergency numbers
+24-hour emergency numbers

 Fires, poaching, accidents and crime 0861 106 417